Signature change by a morphism of spectral triples: Introduction

-This commutator is now unbounded since the last term $(\rho(a)-a)\Dir$ isn't equal to $0$ on $\calA$, and does not provide the desired differential $\Dir (a)=-ic(d(a))$ where $c$ is the Clifford action.
-We are left with two possibilities to obtain a bounded commutator.
-Either we restrict ourselves to $\calA^\prime$ i.e. the sub-algebra of $\calA$ containing elements $a$ satisfying $\rho(a)=a$ or we can replace the commutator by the twisted commutator

-which is indeed bounded and gives the differential.
-The automorphism $\rho$ is called twist by the grading (see subsection \ref{SubsecIntrodTW}).
-This is the only way to obtain a bounded commutator in this case (see \cite{TwistLandiMarti2016}).
-It is interesting to notice that the doublet $(\calA, [\Dir, \, .\,]_\rho)$ is a natural extension of the one of the previous case $(\calA^\prime, [\Dir, \, .\,])$ since $[\Dir, a]_\rho=[\Dir, a]$ for $a\in\calA^\prime$.
-Twisted spectral triples are then natural extensions of spectral triples, which correspond to the restriction of the twisted ones to the sub-algebra $\calA^\prime$ one which the twist acts trivially, i.e. $\rho(a)=a$ for any $a\in \calA^\prime$.
-Its therefore by considering algebras that distinguish the $\calH_\pm$ chiral spaces that twisted spectral triples came naturally.

-A physical motivation to consider such algebras can be the existence of the parity violation symmetry in particle physics, i.e. only left-handed particles interact via $SU(2)_L$ gauge interactions.
-This highlights the fact that nature distinguishes the two chiral spaces, something that may be implemented at the level of the algebra by considering $\calA$.
-Another motivation to use twisted spectral triples in this context can be found in \cite{devastato2014grand, devastato2017twisted}.
-More information on twisted triples can be found in \cite{TwistLandiMarti2016,TwistGaugeLandiMarti2018} or in section \ref{SecTwsp}.

 This article proposes a new perspective on the signature problem, based on the following two considerations: \begin{enumerate} \item If we consider the usual Lorentzian Dirac operator $\LDir=-i\gmpr^a\nabla_a^{{\scriptscriptstyle PR, S}}$, the physical Dirac action is given by $\act_D=\langle \psi , \LDir \psi \rangle_{\gmpr^1}$.
 A physically pertinent approach to the noncommutative standard model must produce such an invariant.
-Interestingly, the operator defined by $\Dir\defeq \gmpr^1 \LDir$ is self-adjoint, so that we also have $\act_D=\langle \psi , \Dir \psi \rangle$. \item Connes reconstruction theorem gives strong reasons to believe in the axioms of spectral triples.
-An important requirement is the self-adjointness of the Dirac operator. \end{enumerate} The approach proposed in this article is an attempt to reconcile these two considerations, by setting up two transformations (in section \ref{SecDual}) connecting spectral triple like structures with equivalent pseudo-Riemannian like structures.
+Interestingly, the operator defined by $\Dir\defeq \gmpr^1 \LDir$ is self-adjoint, so that we also have $\act_D=\langle \psi , \Dir \psi \rangle$. \item In the Riemannian case, Connes’ reconstruction theorem gives strong reasons to believe in the axioms of spectral triples.
+A key requirement in this framework is the self-adjointness of the Dirac operator. \end{enumerate} The proposed approach is an attempt to reconcile these two considerations.